The Sharp Constant in the Weak (1,1) Inequality for the Square Function: A New Proof: Properties of the Bellman Functions and

 So $\varphi$ is also admissible for $\bL(f, q,\lambda_1)$, where $q \geq p$, which means

 Since this holds for all $\varphi$ admissible for $\bL(f, p, \lambda_2)$, we have $\bL(f, p, \lambda_2) \geq \bL(f, p, \lambda_1)$.

-Having the desired monotonicity in $\lambda$ then gives the full form of the main inequality {\bf 7).} \eqref{E:MI-bL}, as well as $\bL(f, p, \lambda) \leq \bL(f, p, \lambda+a^2)$.
-So letting $b = 0$ in \eqref{E:MI-bL2} with we obtain convexity (and continuity) in $f$ -- so property {\bf 8).} is also proved.
-Let $f = 0$ and $b = 0$ in \eqref{E:MI-bL2} and we obtain {\bf 9).}, minimality of $\bL$ at $f = 0$.
-Finally, we may then finish proving {\bf 10).}: since $\bL(\cdot, p,\lambda)$ is even, convex, and minimal at $f = 0$, the claimed monotonicity in $f$ follows.
+Having the desired monotonicity in $\lambda$ then gives the full form of the main inequality {\bf 7)} \eqref{E:MI-bL}, as well as $\bL(f, p, \lambda) \leq \bL(f, p, \lambda+a^2)$.
+So \eqref{E:MI-bL2} gives us convexity in $f, p$ -- so property {\bf 8)} is also proved.
+Let $f = 0$ and $b = 0$ in \eqref{E:MI-bL2} and we obtain {\bf 9)}, minimality of $\bL$ at $f = 0$.
+Finally, we may then finish proving {\bf 10)}: since $\bL(\cdot, p,\lambda)$ is even, convex, and minimal at $f = 0$, the claimed monotonicity in $f$ follows.

 \end{proof}